Skip to main content

 • Hemoglobin This is the protein within red blood cells that binds to oxygen.
 Its concentration is another indicator of your blood’s oxygen-carrying capacity.
 We track hemoglobin alongside hematocrit to get a complete picture of your erythropoietic response to therapy.

 Maintaining these markers within their ideal zones is essential.
 An excessive increase in red blood cell concentration can thicken the blood, a condition known as polycythemia.
 This increases the workload on the heart and can elevate the risk of clotting events.
-Regular monitoring allows for simple dose adjustments to keep your in a safe and healthy state, preserving cardiovascular efficiency.
+Regular monitoring allows for simple dose adjustments to keep your blood viscosity in a safe and healthy state, preserving cardiovascular efficiency.

 The Lipid Profile and Vascular Health